neutrinojs/neutrino/docs/packages/web/README.md

 }
 ```

-The `X-Dev-Server-Proxy` header can be useful for detecting if your existing app is being request through the proxy.
+The `X-Dev-Server-Proxy` header can be useful for detecting if your existing app is being requested through the proxy.

 ## Hot Module Replacement